jenmcquade/aspnetcore-react-redux/README.md

 # **`aspnetcore-react-redux`**
+# !
+This project is no longer being updated.
+Future versions of ASP .NET may not support some React features !
 ## ASP.NET Core 2 MVC SPA boilerplate with JSON entpoints
 ### Hello from Jon in Tacoma, the toe of *SEA_TAC*, Zip \*\*404